Alan S. Reynolds

 Reynolds Sales & Consulting (founded):

 I started RSC in 2010 due to a loss of employment during the recession.
-This enabled me to learn many additional business skills, contracting with employees, vendors, and customers.
+This enabled me to learn many additional hands-on business skills, contracting with employees, vendors, and customers.
 Ultimately the "Sales" portion of the business was too impacted by the sequestration in 2014.

 International Cooling Enterprises (start-up):